oaoleif/EAC_adsugar_api_documentation/README.md

 google_creative_id | The id of the creative returned from Ad Manager eac_adcall_id | the unique id for the ad call, for internal EAC reference and troubleshooting |
-status | A successful response will always be the value of "success", any error response will include some details about the error.
+status | A successful response will always be the value of "success", any error response will include some details about the error. html_format | The code rendered for HTML delivery.

 ## Example Request/Response ( with curl)